Gabsflorencio/Algorithms-and-Data-Structure/README.md

 # Week 5 and 6 UNIT 1 - Code interview challenge and co-creation using Large Language Model (LLM) and ChatGPT

+You're given three nodes that are contained in the same Binary Search Tree: nodeOne, nodeTwo and nodeThree.

+Write a function that returns a boolean representing whether one of nodeOne or nodeThree is an ancestor of nodeTwo and the other node is a descendant of nodeTwo.

+Jupyter notebook =